CHEMeDATA/CHEMeDATA.github.io/README.md

 - etc.

 we don't mean:
-- the supplementary material of reaserach articls (usally pdf) associated with the main article on Journal publisher's web sites)
+- the supplementary material of reaserach articles (usally pdf) associated with the main article on Journal publisher's web sites)

 ## How to generate good chemical data